 Article 13.6 of the EU MDR specifically states that “Importers shall keep a register of complaints, of non-conforming devices and of recalls and withdrawals, and provide the manufacturer, Authorized Representative and distributors with any information requested by them, in order to allow them to investigate complaints.”
 (Article 14.5 has similar language applicable to distributors.)
 There are also obligations to report all complaints or reports to the manufacturer and their Authorized Representative.
 It may seem redundant to have the importer, distributor, and manufacturer tracking complaints, but Notified Bodies and Competent Authorities essentially want to have more than “one source of truth” as to what is happening with product safety in the marketplace.

-While there is no specific requirement for importers and distributors to implement a quality management system (QMS) as Article 10 stipulates that manufacturers must do, we expect there will be components of a QMS required.
-In Articles 13 and 14 there is wording to the effect of “… shall ensure that…storage and transport conditions do not jeopardise its compliance with general safety and performance requirements.”
+In Articles 13 and 14 there is also wording to the effect of “… shall ensure that…storage and transport conditions do not jeopardise its compliance with general safety and performance requirements.”
 Also, you will recall that we earlier mentioned the requirement to keep a registry of complaints, recall management, and potentially other postmarket information.
 Finally, if a distributor changes anything about a device – such as adding translated IFUs or repackaging its case packs into smaller quantities – this requires documented processes.
 All of these activities would presume that applicable parts of a QMS are implemented by an importer or distributor based on activities they are doing.
 Therefore, it is essential that medical device manufacturers understand the entire life cycle of the product through the distribution network.